MkBth2025/GeoSoilMLOps/README.md

 Regression artifacts are written only to `models_regression` / `reports_regression`, and classification artifacts only to `models_classification` / `reports_classification`.
 Unselected task folders are not created merely for symmetry.

-### Important regression fix

-A previous generic-target revision accidentally placed the regression training loop after a helper-function `return`, making it unreachable even though the file compiled.
-This has been corrected.
-When `pipeline.regression: true` (or Regression is checked in the GUI), the regression training loop now executes normally and populates the configured regression model and report directories.

 ## Post-training evaluation and final summary order

-The automatic pipeline now runs the complete non-interactive evaluation chain **before** generating the consolidated research summary.
+The automatic pipeline runs the complete non-interactive evaluation chain **before** generating the consolidated research summary.
 For each enabled task, the order is:

 1. train models;
 2. evaluate all regression models and create the regression best-per-feature-set ranking (when regression is selected);